Login to access subscriber-only resources.

 Peer review process

-Authors may submit manuscripts for publication to any member of the editorial committee.
-Papers sent to the journal office or coordinating editor, will be assigned to a member of the editorial committee.
+Authors may choose any member of the editorial committee as the initial handling editor.
 Papers may be reassigned to a different editor or discussed with other members of the editorial committee as necessary.
-Editors will share paper infomation with the editorial office.
+Editors will share paper information with each other and with the editorial office.

 Submissions are initially screened to check whether they fit within in the author guidelines and the scope of the journal.
 If this is the case, they are then sent to one or more experts in the area of the paper to obtain a report on the article's quality and suitability for publication.